This is a little “everything but the kitchen sink.” I could have split it up, but I’m hoping to have much more content coming soon.

 On the bright side, even with all the personal issues, I have been more productive than ever before in my art career.
 I have finished six paintings and I am on my 7th.
 I have also added artwork to Society 6 to sell prints and Etsy for originals.
 I’m pretty excited about it.
 I’m offering free shipping during the holidays on my originals.

-Last year I wanted to do a painting a day, but I stopped after 2 finished paintings and 2 incomplete paintings.
+Last year I wanted to do a painting a day, and had even purchased diamond painting kits, but I stopped after 2 finished paintings and 2 incomplete paintings.

 A couple of weeks ago, I decided I was going to do 2 a day.
 Seems a bit of a stretch since I stopped doing one a day.
 I have yet to do 2 paintings a day, but I’ve finished more than I have for the rest of the year combined.